ArctosDB/documentation-wiki/_how_to/How-to-Create-Taxa.markdown

 ![image](https://user-images.githubusercontent.com/15368365/56134472-ddce9500-5f4b-11e9-8126-f09f0b1b5a1a.png)

-Enter the Non-Classification Terms appropriate to your taxon.
+Enter the Non-Classification Metadata appropriate to your taxon.
 Add as many rows as needed.
 Two terms will be created automatically from the taxon name and classification.
 These are the display_name (an HTML-formatted namestring) and the scientific_name.
 The following terms are created by the user and are selected from the drop-down menu:
 •	nomenclatural_code controls how display_name is suggested, and helps format display.
 Most common values are “ICZN” and “ICNB.”
 This is a mandatory field.
 •	author_text is the author of ICZN names, or the species author of ICBN names.
 Always include the author (with or without parentheses as appropriate) unless no author is given.
 It will be added to the display_name.